Earth Skills Teaching Apprenticeship

 Pilot Year 2000 Apprentice Nikki van Schyndel was a contestant on the 2019 Alone Season 6, and returned on camera in future seasons to conduct exit interviews with contestants.

-FAQ – Work-Trade & Expenses
+FAQ – Work-Trade, Income & Expenses

-This program is designed to be a 100% work-trade experience, although most participants are hired onto payroll before the end of the summer.
-You will need up-to-date vaccinations (Covid-19, Tetanus, MMR), health insurance, and a certifications in Wilderness First Aid & CPR before arrival.
-WFA weekend courses that include CPR cost about $300 and fill early, so schedule one asap via REI, the Mountaineers, or our favorite training program: the Wilderness Medical Training Center.
-Otherwise, there are no expenditures throughout your stay, although most participants supplement our meals, garden and orchard harvests with additional groceries as well as fishing, clamming and wildcrafting trips.
-You will need appropriate outdoor gear like good waterproof hiking boots, backpack, tent, etc. so check out our Summer Expeditions Packing List which is all you’ll need during the summer, plus a simple laptop (chromebook is fine, for instance, but iPad/phones not enough as googlesheet keyboarding is needed) to record your progress and prepare for camps.
+In preparation, participants will need up-to-date vaccinations (Covid-19, Tetanus, MMR), health insurance, and a certifications in Wilderness First Aid or Lifeguarding in advance.
+WFA weekend courses that include CPR cost about $300 and fill early, so schedule one asap via REI, the Mountaineers, or with our favorite training program: the Wilderness Medical Training Center.
+American Red Cross Lifeguarding Courses can vary in prices and are often scheduled in local cities in late spring and early summer.
+There are no additional expenditures throughout your stay, although some participants do supplement our meals, garden and orchard harvests with additional groceries as well as with their own fishing, clamming and wildcrafting trips.

-Food, primitive facilities, gear, books, transportation between courses, etc. are all complimentary in exchange for the help you will be providing Wolf Camp such as organizing, packing and rotating kitchen duties while studying earth skills education each week.
-You take care of your own personal variables such as health care and insurance, smart phone, and personal vehicle expenses if have you one or both of those, and weekend entertainment if you so choose.
-You’ll have free access to books and field guides in the Wolf Camp library, as well as year-round guidance through Wolf Journey Earth Conservation Course study experiences as long as you are working with us.
+Participants will also need to arrive with appropriate outdoor gear like good waterproof hiking boots, backpack, tent, etc. so check out our Summer Expeditions Packing List which is all you’ll need during the summer, plus a simple laptop (chromebook is fine, for instance; whereas iPad/phones may not be not enough since googlesheet keyboarding is needed) to record your progress and prepare for camps.
+You take care of your own personal variables such as health care and insurance, smart phone, and personal vehicle expenses (free parking provided) if have you one or both of those, and weekend entertainment if you so choose.
+You’ll also have free access to books and field guides in the Wolf Camp library, as well as year-round guidance through Wolf Journey Earth Conservation Course study experiences as long as you are working with us.

 This program is a true apprenticeship since it is designed to train new staff as earth skills educators.
 The amount of training, work-trade, plus teaching and organizational responsibilities you do varies depending on your availability, ability and readiness.
 To get a sense for these variables, we recommend you talk with apprenticeship graduates about their experience.
 Just email us with a request to get in touch with graduates of your choice.